pkainulainen/spring-social-examples/sign-in/spring-mvc-normal/README.md

 * Twitter application (Enable the "allow this application to be used to Sign in with Twitter" checkbox)
 * Facebook application (Select "website with Facebook login" when you are asked how your application integrates with FB)

-You create the required applications by following these links:
+You can create the required applications by following these links:

 * [Facebook Developers](https://developers.facebook.com/)
 * [Twitter Developers](https://dev.twitter.com/)